adolfo-trocoli/business-management/README.md

 - Common part from Test classes should be abstracted to AbstractTest to avoid code repetition.
 - Command and argument interpretation are too strongly tied to CommandReader internal functions, they could be made more modular to avoid work while adding new functions for the program.

+#### Design patterns used

+- Singleton pattern used in Controller class to ensure there is only one instance of Controller to avoid bugs.
+- DAO pattern used to encapsulate access to database in it's own layer.
+Data Access Objects are created in the controller to handle database functioning.

 #### Technologies Used
 - C++20